elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 - For each result
   - if the result type is a secret type
     - delete the encrypted attribute field
-  - otherwise keep the results intacted
+  - otherwise keep the results intact

-The wrapper will be injected for all saved object repositories.
+The wrapper will be injected for all saved object clients.

 ## Benefits